NCAA Football: Bethune Cookman at Central Florida (USATSI)

-In his 11th year at UCF in 2014, George O'Leary has helped the Knights achieve dozens of historic firsts, including games in front of sellout crowds on campus, individual accolades for student-athletes, three conference championships and victories in prestigious bowl games.
+In his 12th year at UCF in 2015, George O'Leary has helped the Knights achieve dozens of historic firsts, including games in front of sellout crowds on campus, individual accolades for student-athletes, four conference championships and victories in prestigious bowl games.
 For O'Leary, it has been business as usual.

 Since taking over the program in 2004, O'Leary has made sure that UCF has reached new heights.
 The longest-tenured coach in the American Athletic Conference, the veteran football mind has molded his program into a consistent winner on and off of the field.